 C1.
 Do the freely elected head of government and national legislative representatives determine the policies of the government?
 4 / 4

 The media operate relatively freely, and the government does not place undue restrictions on content.
-Legislation protects private ownership of media outlets, but concerns remain about the extent to which the media is controlled by wealthy business figures and the potential impact of this on journalists’ ability to investigate commercial interests.
+Legislation protects private ownership of media outlets, but concerns remain about the extent to which the media is controlled by wealthy business figures and its potential impact on journalists’ ability to investigate commercial interests.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 3 / 4

-However, Islamophobic sentiment has increased in the wake of the refugee crisis confronting European states, and the country’s legal battle with the EU about accepting refugee quotas.
+However, anti-Islamic attitudes have increased in the wake of the refugee crisis confronting European states, and the country’s legal battle with the EU about accepting refugee quotas.
 The populist and anti-immigration SPD relied heavily on Islamophobic rhetoric during the 2017 election campaign, calling Islam “incompatible with freedom and democracy” and purchasing billboards that read “No to Islam.”